Time-Varying Dispersion Integer-Valued GARCH Models: Estimation and Asymptotic Theory

-There are required additional technical conditions to ensure the consistency and asymptotic normality of the CML estimators, which are provided in the next theorem, where its proof can be found in the Appendix.
-Before doing that, we have to consider lower and upper bounds for the possible values that the parameters can assume and then we define
+There are required additional technical conditions to ensure the consistency and asymptotic normality of the CML estimators, which are provided in the next theorem, whose proof can be found in the Appendix.
+We first consider lower and upper bounds for the possible values of the components of the parameter vector by introducing (recall that $\theta_{3}=\beta_{2}$ and $\theta_{6}=\alpha_{2}$)